hugotiburtino/incident-dashboard/README.md

 #  Incident Dashboard

+A open board where every person with access to it can see, add, update or delete incident.
+This project is thought to be a module of an incident management application.

+A Spring boot microservice using Thymeleaf as template engine and MariaDB.

 ## Getting Started
 ### Prerequisites
 * Maven
 * MariaDB

-### Quickstart
+### Quick Start

-1. Download the source code: `git clone https://github.com/hugotiburtino/incident-dashboard`.
+1. Get the source code, v.g. `git clone https://github.com/hugotiburtino/incident-dashboard`.

 2. Open its folder as Maven project at your IDE.
 3. Change the name and password of the MariaDB user at *src/main/resources/application.properties*.
 For example: